7 Steps To Forgive Yourself For Hurting Someone Unintentionally

 When you forgive yourself and release yourself from the burden of all those negative emotions, especially anger and resentment, you might feel you have lost a part of yourself.

-But what’s the point of being regretful about a mistake you made all those years back?
-Why feel sad at letting that part of you go?
+• Why should you feel sad at letting that part of you go?

 7 steps to forgive yourself unconditionally